AMT was formally established in 1948 in Fort Wayne, Indiana by tool and die maker Jack Ferris. The company

 had peaked in 1954, and Kusan, dissatisfied with its share in a declining market, ceased production in 1960.

-Kusan then sold its tooling to a hobbyist named Andy Kriswaulis (or Kriswalus) in
+Kusan then sold its tooling to a hobbyist named Andy Kriswalus in Endicott, New York,

 who operated as Kris Model Trains, or KMT.
-Kriswaulis only produced rolling stock, not locomotives.
+Kriswalus only produced rolling

 Williams Electric Trains, a small Maryland-based toymaker who had

 previously created its own tooling and manufactured reproductions of Lionel's prewar